Brandon-Soledad/Mozart-Waltz-Generator/README.md

 This program generates a short Waltz using multiple audio snippets formatted as .wav files.

 #Instructions
-Download program and inport to desired IDE
+Download program and import to desired IDE